Research Partnerships and Innovation

 All together, these tests can take anywhere from several hours to three days, depending on the size and complexity of the building.
 The results deliver quantifiable data that can help owners of existing buildings locate problem areas and determine the costs and benefits of a retrofit.
 For new buildings, a final air tightness test can complement air leakage testing performed throughout construction.

 Demand for tests like these will only increase as more cities and governments incorporate air tightness and energy efficiency into their building codes and green mandates.
 In addition to air leak testing, BETAC has committed to ongoing public outreach efforts to share the findings of its research.
-The results of BETAC’s work continues to inform the Province of Manitoba’s Green Building Policy and low carbon initiatives.
+The results of BETAC’s work continue to inform the Province of Manitoba’s Green Building Policy and low carbon initiatives.

 PrairiesCan Provides Nearly $900,000 to Prairie Polytechnics